jonnytaylor1/Test/README.md

-# Location Based Chat Application - MERN stack (Still Completing)
+# Location Based Chat Application - MERN Stack

 ## About

 This application was designed to help isolated individuals get help from local people during the covid pandemic.
 The application has been developed using React, NodeJS(Express), MongoDB, SocketIO, and Mapbox.

-The instant messenger system and home page still need to be implemented.
+The current design is semi responsive, however due to time constraints it mainly focusses on functionality.

 **See Gifs below for demonstration**